Arijitchkc/Arijitchkc.github.io/_tabs/resources.md

 # Resources

-Over the years of undergraduate education and research, I have accumulated useful pieces of code.
-Here are some projects available on GitHub.
+Over the years of PhD and undergraduate research, I have accumulated useful pieces of code.
+Here are some projects available(and yet to be) on GitHub.

 <p class="text-muted mt-4 mb-2"><small class="text-uppercase fw-semibold ls-1">Available</small></p>